LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 By default ALB doesnt protect you from Injection attacks.
 U need to associate WACL to ALB and then it prevent Injection and other attacks.

-### AWS Sheild

-Standard: Infrastructure layer protection(layer 3 and 4).
-For all customers.
-Free

-Advanced: DDos response team.
-DDos auto scaling cost protection.Support plan.
-Includes WAF

 ### Firewall Manager

-Administraction and maintaince task in multiple accounts( WAF rules, Shield Advanced, Security Groups)
+Administraction and maintaince task in multiple accounts( Manage WAF rules, Shield Advanced, Security Groups across accounts)

 ### AWS System Manager(SSM)

 For parching systems at scale.
+Centrally manage all servers.
+Need to install a agent in each server. **OS and software patches**.
+Run commands on a fleat of instances without login into server. **Session Manager**.
+IAM based access to servers.
+No need to use SSH, Bastion Hosts, RDP.
+AWS Config Integration.

+Parameter Store: To store passwords and configuration data.
+Secret Manager stores everything encrypted.
+Parameter store - u need to encrypt and store.
+Parameter Store supports three parameter types: String, StringList and SecureString

+Maintain consistent configuration.Automation of administrative tasks.

+App Config: Manage application configuration

 ### Amazon Macie